-- The measurement methods are appropriate and consistently applied; - The significant assumptions used in determining fair value measurements represent our best estimates, are reasonable and have been consistently applied; - No subsequent event requires adjustment to the accounting estimates and disclosures included in the consolidated financial statements; and - The significant assumptions used in determining fair value measurements are consistent with the TTC's planned courses of action.
-We have no plans or intentions that have not been disclosed to you, which may materially affect the recorded or disclosed fair values of assets or liabilities.
+The measurement methods are appropriate and consistently applied;

+The significant assumptions used in determining fair value measurements represent our best estimates, are reasonable and have been consistently applied;

+No subsequent event requires adjustment to the accounting estimates and disclosures included in the consolidated financial statements; and

+The significant assumptions used in determining fair value measurements are consistent with TTC's planned courses of action.
+We have no plans or intentions that have not been disclosed to you, which may materially affect the recorded or disclosed fair, values of assets or liabilities.

-Significant estimates and measurement uncertainties known to management that are required to be disclosed in accordance with CPA Canada Public Sector Accounting Handbook Section PS 2130, Measurement Uncertainty, have been appropriately disclosed.
+Significant estimates and measurement uncertainties known to management that are required to be disclosed in accordance with CPA Canada Public SectorAccounting Handbook Section PS 2130, Measurement Uncertainty, have been appropriately disclosed.

-K. Related parties
+K. Relatedparties

-We confirm that we have disclosed to you the identity of the TTC's related parties as defined by Canadian Auditing Standard 550, and all the related party relationships and transactions.
+We confirm that we have disclosed to you the identity of TTC's related parties as defined by Canadian Auditing Standard 550, and all the related party relationships and transactions.

-The identity of, relationship, balances and transactions with related parties have been properly recorded and adequately disclosed in the consolidated financial statements, as required by CAS 550.

-The list of related parties attached to this letter as Appendix A accurately and completely describes the TTC's consisting of other entities under the TTC's control and other entities under common control with the TTC with whom significant transactions occur.
+The identity of, relationship, balances and transactions with related parties have been properly recorded and adequately disclosed in the consolidated financial statements. as required by CAS 550.
+The list of related parties attached to this letter as AppendixA accurately and completely describes the entities under TTC's control and other entities under common control with the TTC with whom significant transactions occur.

-L. Going concern
+i.
+Going concern